sweta42/HR-Analytics-Dashboard-Using-Power-BI/README.md

 # HR-Analytics-Dashboard-Using-Power-BI
 This repository contains a Power BI dashboard focused on HR Analytics, created to visualize and monitor key performance indicators (KPIs) related to Human Resource functions.

-##📊 File Description
+# 📊 File Description
--Filename: KPI and Dashboarding- HR Analytics - 2025_03_17.pbix
+ - Filename: KPI and Dashboarding- HR Analytics - 2025_03_17.pbix

 Tool Used: Microsoft Power BI